Albanian BOTs worth then gold

 The law contains provisions reassure a fair and transparent selection (pre-selection of bidders, the procedure for seeking proposals, with a distinction drawn between technical and financial proposals, the possibility of a two-stage procedure, publication award concession, limited exceptions to a price concession without competitive procedures, the existence of the procedure, the parameters of the negotiation process, etc.).
 Provisions governing the contract of the project provide clear guidance on key issues that will be covered are still quite flexible, allowing parties to freely negotiate its terms.

-Nerveless, the financial analysis have been relatively rare and conducted in a limit cases.
-In order, to be avoid the above, for the project to be undertaken, when private investors initiate unsolicited proposals, they need to carry out a well done feasibility study in their project proposal above the with minimum requirements of the applicable laws.
+Nerveless, financial analysis has been relatively rare and conducted in a limit case.
+In order, to avoid the above, for the project to be undertaken, when private investors initiate unsolicited proposals, they need to carry out a well-done feasibility study in their project proposal above the with minimum requirements of the applicable laws.
 As it is highly recommended that when the Ministry of Energy and Industry identify areas for concessions has to pretend a financial sustainability studies performance on the project from private investors.
-In last, before announcing the concession approve of contract, MEI have to ensure the economic impact of the agreement in accordance with the request standard.
+In last, before announcing the concession approve of the contract, MEI has to ensure the economic impact of the agreement in accordance with the request standard.

 The law, however, is mostly silent on security and support issues.
 This may be due to the fact that Albania hydrological situation is particularly variable with a high level of different rainfalls among the years.
 Then the Albanian law is one of the best laws developed in the region and the lack of practical experience in law enforcement has been a barrier for investors at this stage.
 Then, due to the above favourable environmental factors as well as the low-cost factor, there have been requested and granted more than 170 concessionary contracts in the hydropower production.